 Characters occasionally drop weapons and other items.
-If you need to determine the direction in which an item is dropped, roll a d20 and consult the Weighted Direction Roll diagram.
+If you need to determine the direction in which an item is dropped, make a Weighted Direction Roll To do so, roll a d20 and consult the Weighted Direction Roll diagram.
 In this diagram, a roll of 1 is directly in front of the character dropping the item, while a roll of 20 is directly behind them.
 For numbers other than 1 and 20, an even roll is to the character's left, while an odd roll is to the character's right.
 A low number indicates a direction toward their front, a middle number indicates their side, and a high number indicates a direction behind them.